clean-code-craft-tcq-1/reimagined-design-patterns-Harshitha0306/README.md

 - Lot of code is required depending on how many states a possible object can be and how many state transitions are required.

+PROTOTYPE

+Summary :

+Prototype pattern refers to creating duplicate object while keeping performance in mind.
+This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.
+This pattern involves implementing a prototype interface which tells to create a clone of the current object.
+This pattern is used when creation of object directly is costly.It allows us to hide the complexity of making new instances from the client.

+Example :

+Instead of creating  new scheduling order instance or new mathematical operation instance for every new object, we can create a Standard scheduling order class and Library services for common mathematical operations and can be cloned in any object based on the requirement.This saves memory and time of new instance creations.

+Advantage :

+- Reduce new object creation and hence results in memory optimisation.
+- Cost reduction.

+Disadvantage :

+- Incomplete or inadequate problem analysis.
+- There may be increase in the complexity of the system.
+- Diffuculty in debugging.